Understanding the difference between row context and filter context is important in using DAX correctly. This article introduces these two concepts.

 In the previous expression, Sales[Amount] and Sales[TotalCost] are column references.
 A column reference intuitively means that you want to retrieve the value of a column.
 In the example above you would obtain the value of Sales[Amount] for the row currently iterated by SUMX.

 In addition you can use a column reference to instruct certain functions to perform an action on a column, like in the following measure that counts the number of product names:

 NumOfAllProducts := COUNTROWS ( VALUES ( Product[ProductName] ) )

 In this case, Product[ProductName] does not retrieve the value of ProductName for a specific row.
 Instead, you use the column reference to tell VALUES which column to use.
 In other words, you reference the column, not its value.

 A column reference is a somewhat ambiguous definition because you reference the value of a column in a specific row and the full column itself, both with the same syntax.
 Nevertheless, DAX expressions are typically easy to read because, although ambiguous, the syntax leads to very intuitive expressions.

-When you use a column reference to retrieve the value of a column in a given row, you need a way to tell DAX the row to use, out of the table, to compute the value.
+When you use a column reference to retrieve the value of a column in a given row, you need a way to tell DAX which row to use, out of the table, to compute the value.
 In other words, you need a way to define the current row of a table.
-This concept of “current row” the Row Context.
+This concept of “current row” defines the Row Context.

 You have a row context whenever you iterate a table, either explicitly (using an iterator) or implicitly (in a calculated column):